3 min read

 BE IT FURTHER RESOLVED THAT the Liberal Party of Canada will not repeat the mistakes of the past and strive for meaningful consultation when considering legislation and policy that impact the rights of Indigenous peoples.

-It will be interesting to see the reaction of Aboriginal Peoples of Canada in the days and months ahead.
-From a working effectively perspective, there is much value in relationships and to maintain them on occasion requires acknowledgement and a commitment to move forward in new way both of which we see reflected in the Resolution.
+It will be interesting to see the reaction of Indigenous Peoples in Canada in the days and months ahead.
+From a working effectively perspective, there is much value in relationships and to maintain them on occasion requires acknowledgement and a commitment to move forward in new ways both of which we see reflected in the Resolution.
 I believe practitioners can apply this acknowledgement approach to everything they do as opposed to trying to ignore or deflect problems.

-If you are interested in learning more about the history of Indigenous Peoples and how it can impact your engagement, check out our Indigenous awareness training.
-We also offer Working Effectively with Indigenous Peoples® and Indigenous Consultation and Engagement™ training onsite throughout the year and during Training Weeks in major centres.
+If you are interested in learning more about the history of Indigenous Peoples and how it can impact your engagement, check out our Indigenous Awareness training.